risawitama/verbose-potato/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.